cockroachdb/docs/src/current/v23.1/backup.md

 ---
 title: BACKUP
-summary: Back up your CockroachDB cluster to a cloud storage services such as AWS S3, Google Cloud Storage, or other NFS.
+summary: Back up your CockroachDB cluster to cloud storage services such as AWS S3, Google Cloud Storage, or other NFS.
 toc: true
 docs_area: reference.sql
 ---